PaNardin/PaStiProject/README.md

 The aim of this project is to compare the diversity in the Uefa 2016 soccer teams using the well-known "Scrabble" points.

 ### Prerequisite:
-Add Numpy package:
-*sudo apt-get install python-numpy
+sudo apt-get install python-numpy

-*sudo apt-get install python-matplotlib
+sudo apt-get install python-matplotlib

 ### Authors: